 Such heated exchanges set the stage well ahead of this year’s midterm cycle, meaning whichever Republican candidate comes out on top will have already fought hard just to get the party’s nomination.

-“If Senator Donnelly doesn't approve it, because you know, he's on the other side, we will come here.
-We will campaign against him like you wouldn't believe,” President Trump said at the time.
+“If Sen. Donnelly doesn't approve it, because you know, he's on the other side, we will come here.
+We will campaign against him like you wouldn't believe,” Trump said at the time.

 Primary: May 8, 2018